styx-emulator/styx-emulator/CONTRIBUTING.md

 Before starting work on a feature, it'd be good to coordinate with the maintainers to make sure that:

-- what you want to do is possible
+- What you want to do is possible
-- what you want to do is not already done
+- What you want to do is not already done
-- what you want to do should not wait for some other feature to land that would invalidate your work or make it have to be immediately re-written
+- What you want to do should not wait for some other feature to land that would invalidate your work or make it have to be immediately re-written

 additionally they can then provide a helpful hint or two to make sure you're